UCL/rsd-engineeringcourse/session05/01building.md

 * An Internal DSL looks superfically like it's own language...
 * But is actually cleverly crafted code hiding a host language

-Internal DSLs are best, because you can always use language libraries and features you know, and it's one less syntax to learn
+Internal DSLs are best, because you can always use the host language libraries and features you know, and it's one less syntax to learn

 SCons
 =====